-Over the years the cars was offered in different body types; coupes, sedans and wagons.
+Over the years the cars were offered in different body types; coupes, sedans, and wagons.
 Different engine options also became available, and the car went from rear wheel to front wheel drive.
 Aesthetically, the vehicle went from a very bland utilitarian design to one now which is considered more “sporty” and “fun.”

 The Toyota Corolla is also offered at a favorable price point range for the masses; starting at under $20,000 for a new car in 2016.
 The first generation model was being sold at under $1,700 which was considered affordable at the time.
 Even now, a vehicle under $20,000 is considered to be, for the most part, affordable by today’s standards.
 This price point, combined with the reputation for reliability, created a perfect storm for a vehicle to be widely popular and the Toyota Corolla fit the bill perfectly.

-If you have a older Toyota Corolla that you would like to sell or junk, feel free to contact us to get paid top dollar and/or have it removed.
+If you have an older Toyota Corolla that you would like to sell or junk, feel free to contact us to get paid top dollar and/or have it removed.